How to beat bloating: the research

 Stress and bloating

-Our gut health is central to the production of serotonin, which is our ‘happy hormone’.
-If we’re suffering from bloating and poor gut health, it directly affects our mood and our ability to deal with anxiety and stress.
-That’s why there is such a focus on diet, nutrition and gut health to relieve anxiety and stress, and it's also why 67% of people say their bloating worsens when they’re stressed.
+Our gut health is central to the production of 'serotonin', which is our ‘happy hormone’.
+If we’re suffering from bloating and poor gut health, it directly affects the production of serotonin, and as a result our mood and our ability to deal with anxiety and stress.
+That’s why there is such a focus on diet, nutrition and gut health to relieve anxiety and stress.
+This is also likely to be the reason why 67% of people said their bloating worsens when they’re anxious or stressed.
 Learn more in '6 signs of an unhealthy gut'.

 The impact of bloating